gedrutten/Portfolio/content/3644QCA/Day11.md

         {{< figure src="/img/3644QCA/day11/IMG_4945.jpg" link="/img/3644QCA/day11/IMG_4945.jpg" >}}
     </div>
     <div class="6u 12u$(medium)">
-        Inside that frame that looks like a gas tank frame, theres a temple by the looks of it.
+        Inside that frame that looks like a gas tank frame, there's a temple by the looks of it.
     </div>
 </div>